A latent process model for monitoring progress towards hard-to-measure targets, with applications to mental health and online educational assessments: Simulations

-\subsection{Scenario $n=300$, $p=10$, $T=2$}
+\subsubsection{Scenario $n=300$, $p=10$, $T=2$}

 We first consider a scenario in which the progress of individuals towards a target of interest $\mT \in \mathbb{M} \coloneqq \mR^q$ is assessed based on binary responses $Y_{i,j,t} \in \{0, 1\}$ of $n = 300$ individuals to $p=10$ variables at $T = 2$ time points $t \in \{1, 2\}$.
 We assume that there are three groups of individuals, called G1, G2, and G3.
 Each group is comprised of 100 individuals.
 At time 1, the success probabilities of all individuals are .2.
 At time 2, individuals have success probabilities .25 (G1), .5 (G2), and .75 (G3).
 We generated 250 data sets and estimated the latent process model with $\mathbb{M} \coloneqq \mR^q$ and $q \in \{1, 2, 3, 4\}$.
+The resulting interaction maps of those three groups of individuals are presented in Supplement \ref{appendix:add}.

 The Watanabe–Akaike information criterion \citep{waic} in Table \ref{tab:sim2_fit} suggests that the latent process model with $\mathbb{M} \coloneqq \mR^2$ is more adequate than $\mathbb{M} \coloneqq \mR$,\, $\mR^3$, and $\mR^4$.